Ezayji/e-commerce/README.md

         * GET **/api/auth**

           * Route for **checking** if the browser is authenticated.
-          * Return 400 if not authenticated.
+          * Responds 400 if not authenticated.
           * Successful response:
             ```javascript
             {